shivaraj-brillio/Demo1_Chicago_taxi_trips/Assets/Wiki/Wiki.md

 ---

-## Chapter 3: Building and Training the Model with TFX
+##  3: Building and Training the Model with TFX

 Once the data is preprocessed and transformed, the next step is to build and train a machine learning model.
 This process is implemented in the `trainer.py` file using TFX.
 Let's explore how this file facilitates model building and training.